 You can run this tool on a regular basis to check the validity of your links in your course content.
 After you copy, restore, or import a course, you can run the tool to be sure everything is linked as you expect.
 Users with access to items in Course Files can move and delete items, or edit the permissions on an item.
 These actions may impact the validity of linked items in your course.

 When you link to a file in Course Files, all course users are given read permission to the file.
 When you check links, the only permission that is verified is read permission for all course users.

-The Check Course Links tool detects broken links for these areas:
+The link checker tool detects broken links for the following areas:

 - Content areas

 - Lesson plans